Healthcare of Ontario Pension Plan Trust Fund Sells 78,900 Shares of General Dynamics Co. (NYSE:GD)

 Healthcare of Ontario Pension Plan Trust Fund reduced its stake in General Dynamics Co.
-(NYSE:GD – Get Rating) by 96.2% during the third quarter, HoldingsChannel.com reports.
+(NYSE:GD – Get Rating) by 96.2% in the 3rd quarter, HoldingsChannel reports.
 The firm owned 3,100 shares of the aerospace company’s stock after selling 78,900 shares during the quarter.
 Healthcare of Ontario Pension Plan Trust Fund’s holdings in General Dynamics were worth $658,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also bought and sold shares of GD.
-Certified Advisory Corp bought a new stake in General Dynamics in the 1st quarter valued at $25,000.
-Wagner Wealth Management LLC purchased a new stake in shares of General Dynamics in the 2nd quarter valued at $32,000.
-Coston McIsaac & Partners purchased a new stake in General Dynamics during the second quarter worth $32,000.
-Annapolis Financial Services LLC acquired a new stake in shares of General Dynamics in the third quarter valued at about $36,000.
-Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC increased its position in General Dynamics by 104.4% during the third quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 184 shares of the aerospace company’s stock worth $39,000 after purchasing an additional 94 shares during the last quarter.
-Institutional investors own 84.83% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
+Kovack Advisors Inc. bought a new stake in General Dynamics in the third quarter valued at $226,000.
+Exos TFP Holdings LLC bought a new stake in General Dynamics in the third quarter valued at $258,000.
+Itau Unibanco Holding S.A. grew its holdings in shares of General Dynamics by 15.3% during the third quarter.
+Itau Unibanco Holding S.A. now owns 753 shares of the aerospace company’s stock valued at $160,000 after buying an additional 100 shares during the last quarter.
+Colonial Trust Advisors acquired a new position in shares of General Dynamics during the third quarter valued at about $119,000.
+Finally, Veritable L.P. grew its holdings in shares of General Dynamics by 1.2% during the third quarter.
+Veritable L.P. now owns 8,443 shares of the aerospace company’s stock valued at $1,791,000 after buying an additional 96 shares during the last quarter.
+84.83% of the stock is owned by institutional investors.

 General Dynamics Dividend Announcement

 The firm also recently declared a quarterly dividend, which was paid on Friday, February 10th.
-Investors of record on Friday, January 20th were issued a $1.26 dividend.
-The ex-dividend date of this dividend was Thursday, January 19th.
-This represents a $5.04 dividend on an annualized basis and a yield of 2.21%.
-General Dynamics’s payout ratio is 41.31%.
+Stockholders of record on Friday, January 20th were given a $1.26 dividend.
+This represents a $5.04 annualized dividend and a dividend yield of 2.21%.
+The ex-dividend date was Thursday, January 19th.
+General Dynamics’s dividend payout ratio (DPR) is currently 41.31%.

 General Dynamics Corp. is a global aerospace and defense company, which engages in design, engineering, and manufacturing to deliver state-of-the-art solutions.
 It operates through the following business segments: Aerospace, Marine Systems, Combat Systems, and Technologies.
 The Aerospace segment designs, manufactures, and sells business jets.